-In the wake of the 1918 Flu Pandemic, physician George Bradley made an accidental discovery in 1935.
+In the wake of the 1918 Flu Pandemic, physician Charles Bradley made an accidental discovery in 1935.
 It was this: A stimulant medication can mitigate what we now view as ADHD symptoms.
-Trouble is, that wasn’t his intention.
-Instead, he sought to alleviate pain in hospitalized children who had survived the Spanish Flu, as it was then called.
+But that wasn’t his intention.
+Instead, he’d sought to alleviate pain in pediatric survivors of the Spanish Flu.

-Only a few years earlier, this influenza’s lasting physical effects on survivors was changing medical and societal perception of physical and mental illness.
-It eventually led to other major medical discoveries, which this four-part post series details.
-We are still learning about them today.
+Only a few years earlier, flu survivors’ lasting maladies changed medical and societal perception of physical and mental illness.
+It eventually led to other major medical discoveries.
+This four-part post series details a few of them.

 Will we see similar lasting effects from COVID-19 influenza?
 Medical experts say we already are.

 Why This Topic?

 My intention in presenting key points on this topic is not to create more COVID-related anxiety.
 Rather, my goals are:

 - Putting to rest the often-made criticism that ADHD is a “made up” condition—hatched in a Big Pharma marketing department.
 Instead, it happened by accident, in trying to help pediatric influenza survivors

 - Documenting the often accidental nature of monumental medical discoveries in the context of pandemic

 - Drawing connections between the aftermath of the 1918 Flu pandemic and what we might come to see in the aftermath of the COVID pandemic